arnabnandikgp/typestorm/README.md

 We believe tools should live where developers live: the terminal.
 TypeStorm provides a distraction-free environment without the bloat of a web browser.

 ### 2. Performance & Safety
 Built with **Rust**, TypeStorm leverages the language's memory safety and speed.
-It uses `ratatui` for efficient rendering and `crossterm` for cross-platform compatibility, ensuring a smooth experience on any modern terminal.
+It uses `ratatui` for efficient rendering and `crossterm` for cross-platform compatibility.

 ### 3. Modern Aesthetics
 CLI tools don't have to look ancient.
-We prioritize a clean, colorful, and responsive UI that feels "premium" to use, with immediate visual feedback for every keystroke.
+We prioritize a clean, colorful, and responsive UI that feels "premium" to use.

 ## 🛠️ Tech Stack

 *   **Language**: Rust
 *   **UI Engine**: [Ratatui](https://github.com/ratatui-org/ratatui)
 *   **Terminal Backend**: [Crossterm](https://github.com/crossterm-rs/crossterm)
+*   **Persistence**: Serde & JSON